HastD/rust_bike_decoder/README.md

 3. Compute the syndrome of the error vector.
 4. Use the BGF algorithm to attempt to decode the syndrome.
 Record any decoding failures.

 The program outputs the resulting data in JSON format, either to a file specified with the `-o` option or to `stdout`.
 If the specified output file already exists and is nonempty, it will be backed up by appending a random UUID to the filename unless the `--overwrite` flag is provided.
-If the `-o` option is not provided and no verbose flags are given, the output to `stdout` will consist only of the JSON data and thus can be used with shell redirection operators (e.g. piping to another program that expects JSON input).
+If the `-o` option is not provided, the output to `stdout` will consist only of the JSON data (possibly multiple times if `--savefreq` is specified) and thus can be used with shell redirection operators (e.g. piping to another program that expects JSON input).

 Additional options can be listed with the `--help` option, including filtering the keys to exclude certain classes of "weak key" or to generate *only* weak keys, limiting the number of decoding failures recorded, or running multiple threads at once.
 A useful option for long-running trials is `--savefreq`, which causes intermediate results to be written to disk, thus minimizing data loss if the program is interrupted.